The Lexington Six: Grand jury

-On March 6, 1975, Hands, Junkin, and Seymour were to appear in front a grand jury, but the three refused to say anything beyond confirming their addresses.
+On March 6, 1975, Hands, Junkin, and Seymour were to appear in front a grand jury, but the three refused to say anything beyond confirming their addresses as they felt that they were experiencing lifestyle harassment of their 5th amendment right to self incrimination.
 The jury continued to following day, with U.S. District Court Judge Bernard T. Moynahan suspending the trio's right to remain silent as they again refused to answer whether they had met Lena or May.

 Defense attorney Robert Sedler argued that the court was in the wrong for holding the six in contempt of court, as the issue at hand was determining the location of a fugitive, rather than indicting a criminal.
 Furthermore, Sedler argued, by allowing a grand jury to occur on the grounds that it might allow authorities to discover crimes meant "the grand jury could be used for whatever purpose the government might want".

 The six were jailed on March 8 following their refusal to testify.

+In 1975 Jaymond refused to cooperate with the grand jury investigation that was related to Susan Saxe and Kathy Power.
+Because she failed to cooperate, they decided to use jail time to try and force her cooperation.
+She remained in jail for the entire 18 months due to the failure of willingness to speak.
+She finally got out at midnight of May 3, 1976, and her time was used as a symbol for activists who believed the government was abusing its power.
+Even Raymond said she believed her time in jail was worth it due to what came out of it.